JesseEmond/matasano-cryptopals/README.md

   First, probabilistic?
 It functions by testing for properties that are always true for primer numbers, but only sometimes for composite numbers (with a test that has a chance to filter out any possible composite number).
-For Miller-Rabin the probability for tagging a number as "probably prime" is 1/4 per round.
-By doing 50 rounds, the probability of having a composite number pass each round 50 times (we call this a "strong pseudoprime") is 1/4^50, or ~= 10^(-30).
-To put this in perspective,
-  [this link](https://stackoverflow.com/a/4160517) compares that probability to the probability of a cosmic ray flipping the 1-bit result of a deterministic test.
+For Miller-Rabin, the probability of tagging a composite number as "probably prime" is 1/4 per round.
+By doing 50 rounds, the probability of having a composite number pass all 50 rounds (we call this a "strong pseudoprime") is 1/4^50, or ~= 10^(-30).
+To put this in perspective, [this link](https://stackoverflow.com/a/4160517) compares that probability to the probability of a cosmic ray flipping the 1-bit result of a deterministic test.
 In other words, probabilistic is fine.